ConorB513/Bracket-Balance-Checker/README.md

 ## Description

 Written in C++ and created for my data structures and programming class, this project contains three things.
-First is an implementation of a doubly linked list with classes for both each node of the doubly linked list and the doubly linked list as a whole. second is a basic stack data structure created using a doubly linked list.
+First is an implementation of a doubly linked list with classes for both each node of the doubly linked list and the doubly linked list as a whole. second is a basic stack data structure, provided by Professor Victor Cheung, using a doubly linked list as an internal storage.
 Third is the algorithm (defined in main) that reads in a file and checks to ensure a given file has balanced brackets.

 ## Topics